 Before joining Emory, Dr. Ozer was an assistant research physician in the Neuro-Oncology Branch at the National Cancer Institute in Bethesda, Maryland, where he was a member of the NCI-CONNECT program.

 Dr. Ozer earned his medical degree and PhD from the University of Wisconsin in Madison.
-He completed his internal medicine residency at Good Samaritan Hospital in Cincinnati, Ohio, followed by a neurology residency and neuro-oncology fellowship at the University of California, Los Angeles.
+He completed his internship in internal medicine at Good Samaritan Hospital in Cincinnati, Ohio, followed by a neurology residency and neuro-oncology fellowship at the University of California, Los Angeles.

 Titles & Roles